eugene-babichenko/eugene-babichenko.github.io/toolbox.md

 * [SmartGit](https://www.syntevo.com/smartgit/).
 The Git GUI client that works best for me (especially when resolving merge conflicts).
 It may look dated but definitely deserves some attention.
+* [Insomnia](https://github.com/Kong/insomnia).
+A decent feature-rich UI for HTTP requests.
+Much more lightweight than Postman.

 ## Online services